STORMING-CHEN/M2-Robotics-Projects/README.md

 </p >

 - **Global planner**
 Global optimal path planning
 Dijkstra or a * algorithm
 - **Local planner**
 The linear velocity and angular velocity of the robot in each cycle are planned to make them conform to the global optimal path as far as possible.
 Real time obstacle avoidance
-Trajectory rollout FA dynamic windowapproaches algorithm Search for multiple routes to avoid and travel, and select the optimal path by synthesizing the evaluation criteria
+Trajectory rollout and dynamic window approaches algorithm
+Search for multiple routes to avoid and travel, and select the optimal path by synthesizing the evaluation criteria

 <p align="center">
    <img src = "rosimages/movebase_frame.png" width = 400>